psusrini/distMipWithVarPriority/README.md

 PACKAGE: callbacks
 -------------------------

-These are CPLEX node and branch callbacks used 1) during ramp up, 2) for solution, 3) for farming leaf nodes for migration, and 4) for pruning migrated leaf nodes.
+These are CPLEX node and branch callbacks used 1) during ramp up, 2) during solution, 3) for farming leaf nodes for migration, and 4) for pruning migrated leaf nodes.

 BranchHandler:
 ---------------